XOSDX/Suitable_Crop_Area_Estimation_Using_Yolov12s/README.md

 # 🔧 Environment Setup
+1. Configure Roboflow API Key (Get your key from Roboflow Settings and then store it in Colab)

+import os
+from google.colab import userdata os.environ["ROBOFLOW_API_KEY"] = userdata.get("ROBOFLOW_API_KEY")

+# Note:
-1. Configure Roboflow API Key (Get your key from Roboflow Settings and then store it in Colab) import os from google.colab import userdata os.environ["ROBOFLOW_API_KEY"] = userdata.get("ROBOFLOW_API_KEY")  #your respective api key, you can get it by first logging in an activating account in -> https://app.roboflow.com/login
+Your respective api key, you can get it by first logging in an activating account in -> https://app.roboflow.com/login

 2. Install Dependencies
 !pip install roboflow supervision